Her0x27/camerazeroday/documents/tsProblems.md

   - Get free API key message

 **Type Issues Found**:
-- `use-orientation.ts` has `as any` casts for DeviceOrientationEvent (Safari compatibility)
+- `use-orientation.ts` had `as any` casts for DeviceOrientationEvent (Safari compatibility)
-  - These are necessary for iOS Safari support where the API differs from spec
+  - Fixed in Session 7: Added DeviceOrientationEventWithWebkit and DeviceOrientationEventStatic types
-  - Left as-is since they're platform-specific polyfills
+  - Updated code to use proper type assertions instead of `as any`

 **Summary**: Most "incomplete" tasks were either already done or not needed based on actual code analysis